 After you click the link, the presentation will 'download' (even if it is stored in a local copy of these lessons).
 Choose Open in the dialog(s) that appears.
 PowerPoint will automatically open and start the ' slide show'.If you are prompted to save the file, you will have to do that and open the file in PowerPoint yourself.

 Options to advance to the next slide or to reveal the next part of the current slide:

 If you do not have PowerPoint but are online, you can use the embedded version below:

 First click on the slide to start the presentation.
 Then press the space bar or the arrow keys on your keyboard to advance to the next step.
-The arrow buttons in the frame open the next or previous slide without showing the slide's internal animations.
+The arrow buttons in the frame advance the slides without showing the slide's internal animations.